 Dr. Arizona Mustikarini, Co-Chair from Universitas Gadjah Mada, explained that the AAEE holds its annual conference usually in the UK.
-This year, UGM is the first host organizer from a developing country to hold the conference in Indonesia.
+This year, UGM is the first host organiser from a developing country to hold the conference in Indonesia.

 Report by: Kurnia Ekaptiningrum